mcveanlab/treeseq-inference/README.md

 #### An example evaluation

 All evaluations have 3 steps: setup, inference, and summarizing.
 The final summarised data can then be plotted using the script in `src/plots.py`.

-The example below uses the additional switches
+##### Setup
+Run simulations to generate known ancestries, and sample haplotype files for ancestral inference.
+To see the various evaluation datasets that can be generated, run `python3 src/evaluation.py setup -h` (the special dataset "all" will generate all datasets, see below).
+Here we show an example with the "all_tools" dataset, using the additional switches

 * `-P` to show a progress monitor
 * `-r 2` to only run 2 replicates (rather than hundreds), for speed

-##### Setup
 ```
 python3 src/evaluation.py setup -P -r 2 all_tools
 ```

 ##### Infer
+Run inference tools.
+In this case `tsinfer` plus 3 other inference tools are used.
+While `tsinfer` takes only a few seconds or minutes to run, others (especially ARGweaver) may may take a number of hours.
+The estimates time should be output along with the progress monitor.
 ```
 python3 src/evaluation.py infer -P all_tools
 ```

-##### Put generated data into a summary csv file for plotting
+##### Summarize
+Data from inference is stored in a large csv file.
+Running the `summarize` command takes this generated data and slims it down into single summary csv file corresponding to a single evaluation plot.
 ```
 python3 src/evaluation.py summarize metrics_all_tools
 ```